-If you've never seen the International Space Station glide overhead, take a moment this month to make it happen!
+If you've never seen the International Space Station glide overhead, take a moment this month to change that!
 I've witnessed the event a handful of times, and it's rather incredible how bright the station becomes as it catches light from the sun.
 It's also fast –– with only a few minutes of observation before it loses its glint and dips below the horizon.

 Want to give it a shot?
 The best place to start is NASA's excellent "Spot The Station" site, which provides dates and times and where to look based on your location.
-Another is Sky Guide, an app for your smartphone that will alert you where and when to look, and also give you information on all kinds of other incredible highlights and celestial sights above your head.
+Another is Sky Guide, an app for your smartphone that will alert you where and when to look, and also give you information about all kinds of other incredible celestial sights above your head.

 The annual Lyrid meteor shower appears to radiate from the constellation Lyra the Harp, near the star Vega.
 (Photo: Islam Hassan [CC BY-SA 2.0]/Flickr)

-The annual Lyrid meteor shower, which dates back in recorded history at least 2,600 years, will reach its peak on evening of April 21 into the morning of April 22.
+The annual Lyrid meteor shower, which dates back at least 2,600 years in recorded history, will reach its peak on evening of April 21 into the morning of April 22.

 Unlike other annual meteor showers like the Perseids or Leonids, the Lyrids aren't particularly well known in modern times for lighting up the night with shooting stars.
 The best hours for viewing are the hours just before dawn when the brightest fireballs are visible.
 You'll have to pay close attention but you may be rewarded for your patience.